 “In the UK API initiative, the introduction of the FAPI security profile and FAPI conformance testing suites ensured that both sides of the API connection conformed to the profile.
 This had a transformational impact on the implementation experience, making connections easier between banks and fintech firms, making it easier for regulators to understand that security standards were being met, and greatly reduced the complex engineering and maintenance costs across the industry.

-“As the Australian, Japanese, US and some of the European groups are developing their API initiatives, it is great to see the FAPI Security Profile discussed in the standardization agenda.
+“As the Australian, Japanese, US and some of the European groups are developing their API initiatives, it is great to see the FAPI Security Profile discussed in the standardisation agenda.
 FDATA Global is happy to be able to support the brilliant work of the OIDF and recommend that the FAPI working group output become the starting point of that conversation and a cornerstone of the implementation experience.”

 Don Thibeau, Executive Director of the OpenID Foundation, said:

 “The development of open global standards like FAPI require the painstaking commitment and contributions of a wide variety of companies, communities and individual developers.
 This is demonstrated in the ongoing work of the OpenID Foundation’s FAPI Work Group and the leadership of Nomura Research, Microsoft, Intuit and many others.
 Open standards are only as valuable as their adoption and adoption is driven by trust.
 The FAPI Self Certification Test Suite enables trust by helping assure interoperability across computing platforms and international regulatory regimes.